 - First gene therapy (for adenosine deaminase deficiency)

 - Use of magnetic resonance imaging to rapidly diagnose coronary artery disease in emergency room settings

 For more information on Clinical Center accomplishments, see the Clinical Center 50th Anniversary Website

 The Clinical Center houses only intramural research; that is, research that is done on the NIH campus.
 The NIH, however, also provides grant money for many clinical trials that are done throughout the country; these are the extramural clinical trials.

 One of the important functions of the Clinical Center is to provide training for clinical researchers.
 It offers standard courses in clinical research, which are open to professionals throughout the country.

-Call the Patient Recruitment Office at 1-800-411-1222.
+Call the Patient Recruitment Office at 1-800-411-1222 or visit the our Healthy Volunteer page.
 They can answer your questions, and help you get started on the road toward participating.